A2osX/A2osX/_Docs/KERNEL.md

 + Y,A = Ptr to S.DEVINFO

 #MkNodYA
-return a S.FILE for a given Device NAME
+return a hFile for a given Device Name

 ##IN:
 + Y,A=DevName